hendrirach/financemasters/README.md

 **Finance is Everywhere**

-It doesn’t matter if you work in tech or education, consulting or advertising.
-Your company needs cash flow to do things like pay everyone’s salary, distribute dividends, and reinvest in product innovation.

-Even if you don’t manage a budget yourself, finance is at the core of business decision-making.
+>It doesn’t matter if you work in tech or education, consulting or advertising.
+Your company needs cash flow to do things like pay everyone’s salary, distribute dividends, and reinvest in product innovation.Even if you don’t manage a budget yourself, finance is at the core of business decision-making.
 If you’re pitching a project or angling for additional funding, understanding and being able to communicate how you can turn that investment into revenue for your organization will help you make a more convincing argument.

 _- source: ["5 Reasons Why You Should Study Finance" - Harvard Business School](https://online.hbs.edu/blog/post/why-study-finance)_, published on 23 Apr 2019

-Ready?
+__Ready?__

 ## The Curriculum